Jean Grey (film character): Development

 The casting call for the first X-Men film specifies Jean Grey's character as a "Beautiful and intelligent scientist.
 Also an X-Man.
 She has telepathic and telekinetic powers.
 Engaged to Cyclops and yearned for by Wolverine.
 Late 20s".
-Reports from pre-production in 1999 indicated that Jean being written to be a scientist - which she is not in the comics - was due to Beast/Hank McCoy, the team's resident scientist, originally being part of the script but dropped due to budget concerns.
+Reports from pre-production in 1999 indicated that Jean being written to be a scientist - which she is not in the comics - was due to Beast, the team's resident scientist, originally being part of the script but dropped due to budget concerns.
 Since director Bryan Singer had gone with a younger, teenage portrayal of Rogue (Anna Paquin), he felt that he wanted a more mature Jean in contrast.

-X-Men: The Last Stand was originally meant to be a pure adaption of The Dark Phoenix Saga storyline from the comics, but Tom Rothman considered Simon Kinberg's first outline to be "too dark, too weird, and, potentially, too expensive", and hired X2 screenwriter Zak Penn to do a rewrite; Rothman was insistent upon forcing a secondary plot, that of a cure for mutants, into the film.
-20th Century Fox, which owned the film rights to the X-Men franchise, was also wary of going for a film with a female lead, as its own film Elektra (2005), as well as the Warner Bros.
-Pictures' film Catwoman (2004), were both critical failures while Catwoman was also a box-office bomb.
-Rothman feared that the nature of the Phoenix Force, being akin to a giant cosmic bird, would not appeal to the masses in a cinematic setting and decided to cut that portrayal of Jean's powers.

 He also noted that Jean Grey would have committed suicide by the end, which was redundant with the ending of X2.
 The "Dark Phoenix" storyline was thus relegated to a secondary substory in The Last Stand.
-Simon Kinberg was disappointed by this outcome, calling the Dark Phoenix Saga "the ultimate X-Men story" and compared reducing it to a secondary subplot to sidelining the Book of Genesis chapter from The Bible.
+Simon Kinberg was disappointed by this outcome, calling the Dark Phoenix Saga "the ultimate X-Men story" and compared reducing it to a secondary subplot to sidelining the Book of Genesis chapter from the Bible.
 At one point, Matthew Vaughn (the original director of The Last Stand before Brett Ratner took over) wanted Wolverine to carry Leech with him to Jean to depower her; Penn felt that this was a cop-out and Jean had to pay for her crimes, and depowering her would also not fix her broken state of mind.

-The 2019 Dark Phoenix film was originally meant to be a two part storyline, one film named only Phoenix and then Dark Phoenix as its sequel.
+The 2019 Dark Phoenix film was originally meant to be a two-part storyline, one film named only Phoenix and then Dark Phoenix as its sequel.
 However, the producers were unhappy with the outcome of X-Men: Apocalypse and cancelled the second sequel, forcing Simon Kinberg to compress his storyline into one film.
 His original ending had Jean dying at the end, but this ending was poorly received with test audiences for the film and was changed to a more hopeful outcome.